fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Improved: Compatibility with plugin WooCommerce Subscriptions.
+Move shipping methods available for subscription plans from the order summary to the shipping methods section.
 * Fixed: Error on validation script causing Google Address Autocomplete to stop working.

 = 3.2.3 - 2024-09-12 =